MicrochipTech/PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/README.md

 ![Alt Text](Docs/Smart_Thermostat_Working.gif)

 The above video shows the working of the Smart thermostat application.
 The Smart Thermostat setup includes a Zigbee Gateway, Thermostat Panel and a Multisensor.
 The Gateway application is a Zigbee coordinator and establishes a centralized network.
 The Thermostat panel and Multisensor joins this centralized network.
 Once the network is formed the Multisensor reports the temperature values to the devices in the network and the set temperature is reported by the Thermostat Panel.
-When the current temperature is higher than the set temperature the air conditioner is switched ON and the RGB led in the Zigbee Gateway device is also switched ON and the vice versa.
+When the current temperature is higher than the set temperature the air conditioner is switched ON and simultaneously the RGB led in the Zigbee Gateway device is also switched ON and vice versa.

 ## Contents